 And I’m not the only one happier to be off it, check this out too.

 It’s basically a lose-lose situation for everyone.
-Those of us posting the pics are addicted to getting more likes and comments, and basically need them for validation.
-The rest that aren’t getting the likes and comments feel left out and could move further into a feeling of depression and\or isolation.
+Those of us posting the pictures are addicted to getting more likes and comments and basically need them for validation.
+The others who aren’t getting likes and comments feel left out and may spiral further into depression and isolation.

 Trust me, you’ll be happier if you do.
-I can probably count on one hand how many times over the past decade that I thought a social media account would be useful and the feeling was fleeting.
-Get rid of the ultimate “Keeping Up With the Jones” machine in your life and never look back!
+I can probably count on one hand how many times over the past decade I thought a social media account would be useful, and the feeling was fleeting.
+Get rid of the ultimate “keeping up with the Jones” machine in your life and never look back!